Taalmonsters/WhiteLab2.0/docs/install/README.md

 This will write the job schedule defined in config/schedule.rb to your crontab file.

-*NB*: Any "rake" commands will initialize the application in the background to check for errors.
+NB: Any "rake" commands will initialize the application in the background to check for errors.
 During first initialization the application will retrieve lists of available metadata en documents from the index and stores them for use in the interface (i.e. to dynamically calculate filter coverage).
 If your index is of considerable size, this may take some time.
 Please do not interrupt the process.

 Next, go into the directory /etc/apache2/sites-available and copy the default site configuration to a new file: